3vm/dsn_verif/examples/dpi_c_sudoku/README.md

-Example for using Direct Programming Interface with C code -- NOT WORKING YET For further description refer to this book
+Example for using Direct Programming Interface with C code -- NOT WORKING YET -- Simulator throws fatal error For further description refer to this book

 Ehgu Proposal: An experiment towards an efficient HW design ecosystem